Sign in

 • Scans to editable text in a searchable PDF

-• Comes with kickstand for upright positioning
+• Includes a kickstand for upright positioning

-• Can't scan film
+• Cannot scan film

-• Lacks bundled applications
+• Does not come with bundled applications

 GET IT NOW